bbopt/RunnerPost/README.md

 To install RunnerPost, follow these steps:

-### From PyPI
+### From TestPyPI

-To install the Python package from PyPI, ensure you have Python 3.8 or higher:
+To install the Python package from TestPyPI, ensure you have Python 3.8 or higher:

 ```sh
 pip install RunnerPost